PACKING ELECTRONICS, PACKING A TV AS AN EXAMPLE

-- Movers move your TV on moving day.
+- Movers move your TV on a moving day.

-- The movers will unload your TV and place it at your new place.
+- The movers will unload your TV and place it in your new place.

-- You or an electrician removes it from the box.
+- You or an electrician remove it from the box.
 If you do not have a package, the movers will wrap the TV for the move and unwrap it at the destination.

-- Sometimes, the TV stands in a corner at your new place for a couple of days before installation.
+- Sometimes, the TV stands in a corner at your new place for several days before installation.